Th3-D5-482/Furnique-Furniture-App/README.md

 #### Navigation Bar
 - **Home**: The default page showing all available furniture items.
 - **Favorites**: Users can view and manage their favorite items.
-- **Cart**: Users can view and manage items in their shopping bag, adjust quantities, and proceed to checkout.
+- **Shopping bag**: Users can view and manage items in their shopping bag, adjust quantities, and proceed to checkout.
 - **Profile**: Users can view their profile, update their password, and sign out of the application.

 ---